 Furthermore, user agents should attempt to retrieve the above external entity's content when one of the above public identifiers is used, and should not attempt to retrieve any other external entity's content.

 This is not strictly a violation of XML, but it does contradict the spirit of XML's requirements.
 This is motivated by a desire for user agents to all handle entities in an interoperable fashion without requiring any network access for handling external subsets.
 [XML]

 XML parsers can be invoked with XML scripting support enabled or XML scripting support disabled.
 Except where otherwise specified, XML parsers are invoked with XML scripting support enabled.

-When an XML parser with XML scripting support script element, it must have its parser must be unset.
-If the parser was originally created for the XML fragment parsing subsequently parsed, the user agent must perform a microtask checkpoint, and then
+When an XML parser with XML scripting support script element, it must have its parser the parser was created as part of the XML fragment parsing algorithm, then the subsequently parsed, the user agent must perform a microtask checkpoint, and then